 History and Impacts

 Beginning with the Energy Policy and Conservation Act of 1975, Congress has passed a series of statutes establishing minimum energy conservation standards for consumer products and commercial and industrial equipment.
-The products regulated by the program represent about 90% of home energy use, 60% of commercial building energy use, and 29% of industrial energy use.
-Standards saved American consumers $55 billion on their utility bills in 2013, and the annual carbon dioxide reduction will reach 265 million tons by 2020.
+The products regulated by the program represent about 90% of home energy use, 60% of commercial building energy use, and 30% of industrial energy use.
+Standards saved American consumers $63 billion on their utility bills in 2015, and cumulatively, have helped the United States avoid 2.6 billion tons of carbon dioxide emissions.

 Statutory Authorities and Rules